Aerodynamics at the Particle Level: Calculation of lift

 \begin{itemize} \item{$\eta (s)$ is the particle density at point $s$ on the surface,} \item{$\eta_0$ is the ambient particle density,} \item{$\Im$ is a dimensionless function,} \item{$v_0$ is the velocity of the main flow,} \item{$v(s)$ is the velocity of the flow just outside the boundary layer ($bl$) at point $s$ on the surface and} \item{$\Pi(s) = Pr(scatter~into~bl)$ is the probability that a particle in the boundary layer will be scattered back into it.} \end{itemize}

 Figure \ref{fig:Coanda_geometry} depicts a portion of the curved part of the airfoil surface.

 The main flow is from the left.
 Since they are stagnant or nearly so, the particles in the boundary layer, thickness $\delta,$ will be scattered.
-We assume that all scattering is forward and all angles are equally probable.
+We assume that all scattering is in the direction of the main flow and all angles are equally probable.
 Those particles that are scattered into angle $\tau$ remain in the boundary layer.
 The probability for a boundary layer particle to be scattered back into the boundary layer is

 Figure \ref{fig:Coanda_geometry} yields,